apify/actor-templates/templates/ts-crawlee-cheerio/README.md

 ## How it works

-This code is a TypeScript script that uses Cheerio to scrape data from a website.
+This code is a TypeScript script that uses [Crawlee CheerioCralwer](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) framework to crawl a website and extract the data from the crawled URLs with Cheerio.
 It then stores the website titles in a dataset.

-- The script loads the HTML of the provided URLs from `startUrls` field in input schema.
+- The crawler starts with URLs provided from the input `startUrls` field defined by the input schema.
 - Uses Cheerio `requestHandler` function to scrape the website titles.
 - Number of crawls is limited by `maxPagesPerCrawl` field from input schema.
 - Then the results are saved to a dataset.